 After you claim, we’ll assign you a Farm Household Case Officer (FHCO).
 Your FHCO will talk to you about the Farm Financial Assessment (FFA).

-You'll usually have 1 month from the date of our request to complete your FFA.
+You’ll usually have one month from the date of our request to complete your FFA.
 Talk to your FHCO as soon as possible if you need more time.

 About the assessment

 We’ll send you a letter about your FFA telling you what you need to complete the assessment.
 It’ll include both: